Memorial Day weekend, May 26th- 27th, 2023

 We entered the Sangre De Cristo Wilderness area and found lovely snow-free trail heading into the valley.
 Beautiful alpine meadows beckoned us.
 Before long, we were gliding through them, marveling at the serenity of our surroundings.
 There were many established campsites and we had our pick of the lot.
 I blew right past the turn-off to the lake, engrossed in my easy pace through the meadow.
 Thankfully Jolly broke me from my trance and we doubled back to the junction.

 Reaching the creek, I realized just how over-extended my water crossing comfort levels had become on the Hayduke, and Te Araroa before that.
 What was described as impassable by the day hikers looked like nothing to me.
-I quickly spied a location that I would have crossed without hesitation.
-And yet, looking across at all the snow on the other side, it was just as easy of a decision to ‘nope’ out.
-Jolly suggested that we make camp in the meadow and maybe shoot for the lakes the next morning, sans packs.
+I quickly spied a location that I could have crossed.
+And yet, looking at all the snow on the other side, it was just as easy of a decision to say no. Jolly suggested that we make camp in the meadow and maybe shoot for the lakes the next morning, sans packs.
 This seemed like a great idea.
 We found a perfect spot with a view of Tijeras Peak and the meadow below.
 The lake sites, being about 400′ higher, were likely covered by snow anyway.
 It was all the more I could have asked for: views, solitude, and the comfort of these mountains I’d so long sought refuge in.
 Bliss.

 Having taken in all the beauty for one day, I returned to camp and cooked dinner.
 I had the pleasure of a cold beer waiting for me, properly chilled by a nearby ‘snow cooler’.
 Jolly was already fast asleep, feeling pretty tired from the elevation I guess.
 He woke up long enough to make dinner and enjoy the Alpenglow.
 It was a perfect, relaxed day for both of us.